Michael Callan: Early life

+Career

 Broadway

 Callan's first big break came when he was cast in The Boy Friend (1954) starring Julie Andrews, and Catch a Star (1955).
 He and his dance partner, Grace Genteel, appeared on The Ed Sullivan Show and Chance of a Lifetime.

 When he was 21, he auditioned for Jerome Robbins for the role of "Riff" in the original Broadway production of West Side Story (1957–59).
 He auditioned several times before getting the role over a period of a year, and he was almost taken out at the last minute because director Jerome Robbins felt he was "too good-looking" for the part.
 Robbins told him that he had to "be more hostile" and needed to "concentrate on something to hate."
 Callan "concentrated on Jerry Robbins."

 His performance in West Side Story was a great personal triumph.
 From October 1957 there were reports of studios interested in him.

 Callan was seen by talent scout Joyce Selznick, who worked for Columbia Pictures.
 Columbia was on a "youth talent" drive at the time and signed Callan to a seven-year deal in June 1958.
 He had been using the name "Mickey Calin" but would use the name "Michael Callan".
 Selznick said Callan only wanted to sign a two-pictures-a-year contract, but she persuaded him that he would benefit from the extra exposure that studio would give him under a long-term deal.